Legacy of Alan Turing: Posthumous tributes

 The logo of Apple Inc. is often erroneously referred to as a tribute to Turing, with the bite mark a reference to his death.
 Both the designer of the logo and the company deny that there is any homage to Turing in the design.
 Stephen Fry has recounted asking Steve Jobs whether the design was intentional, saying that Jobs' response was, "God, we wish it were."
 In February 2011, Turing's papers from the Second World War were bought for the nation with an 11th-hour bid by the National Heritage Memorial Fund, allowing them to stay at Bletchley Park.

 In 2012, Turing was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.

 The song "Alan et la Pomme", by francophone singer-songwriter Salvatore Adamo, is a tribute to Turing.
 Turing's life and work featured in a BBC children's programme about famous scientists, Absolute Genius with Dick and Dom, first broadcast on 12 March 2014.

 On 17 May 2014, the world's first work of public art to recognise Turing as gay was commissioned in Bletchley, close by to Bletchley Park where his war-time work was carried out.
 The commission was announced to mark International Day Against Homophobia, Transphobia and Biphobia.
 The work was unveiled at a ceremony on Turing's birthday, 23 June 2014, and is placed alongside busy Watling Street, the old main road to London, where Turing himself would have passed by on many occasions.
 On 22 October 2014, Turing was inducted into the NSA Hall of Honor.

 In 2014, Turing was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."

 In February 2019, in the BBC eight-part TV series Icons: The Greatest Person of the 20th Century, Turing was voted by viewers to be the Greatest Person.

 In July 2019, the Bank of England announced that Turing's portrait would appear on the next edition of the Bank of England £50 note, to be released in 2021.
 He is the first openly gay person to appear on a banknote.

 In 2021, Turing's former residence, Hollymeade, on Adlington Road, Wilmslow, was offered for sale by estate agent Savills, having previously been sold in 2013.

 On 17 June 2025, a collection of Turing’s academic papers, including his PhD dissertation, was sold at auction for £465,400 after being discovered in a loft.
-Originally gifted to Turing’s friend Norman Routledge, the documents were nearly shredded before their significance was recognised.
-Key papers included "On Computable Numbers" (£208,000) and "Systems of Logic Based on Ordinals" (£110,500).
-The auction also featured personal items, such as a handwritten letter from Ethel Turing explaining the gift.
-The sale was described as a "once-in-a-lifetime discovery", preserving Turing’s legacy.